Ayomibaby/Ayomibaby/README.md

 ### Hi there 👋

 - My name is Tolulope😊
-- I am a biochem graduate interested in backend development
-- I am currently learning react👀
+- I am currently learning Gsap👀
 - If you're looking to collaborate on projects or you have a question for me reach me at: liasutolulope@gmail.com